Liberal Arts & Sciences General Education

 As a result of completing the general education program, graduates of Emporia State University will be knowledgeable of our pluralistic society and be able to think with breadth and comprehension, to communicate effectively, to understand what it means to be human,and to function with skill and knowledge in the everyday world.

 The general education curriculum ensures that students will:

 Acquire proficiency in core skills necessary for academic success, including written and spoken communication, quantitative and mathematical reasoning, and information technology and literacy.

 a.
 Demonstrate effective communication skills in writing.

 b.
-Demonstrate effective communication skills in speaking and listening.
+Demonstrate effective speaking/presentational communication skills in public or interpersonal contexts.

 c.
 Demonstrate effective skills in quantitative and mathematical reasoning.